Los Angeles Public Library: Locations

-The Central Library Goodhue building was constructed in 1926 and is a Downtown Los Angeles landmark.
+Central Library was constructed between 1924 and 1926, and first opened its doors to the public on July 6, 1926.
+It is considered a downtown Los Angeles landmark.
 It was designed by architect Bertram Goodhue.
-This was his last work, because the man died suddenly in 1924.
+This would be Goodhue' last work before he died suddenly of a heart attack on April 24, 1924.
 The Richard Riordan Central Library complex is the third largest public library in the United States in terms of book and periodical holdings.
 Originally named the Central Library, the building was first renamed in honor of the longtime president of the Board of Library Commissioners and President of the University of Southern California, Rufus B. von KleinSmid.
 The new wing of Central Library, completed in 1993, was named in honor of former mayor Tom Bradley.
 The complex (i.e., the original Goodhue building and the Bradley wing) was subsequently renamed in 2001 for former Los Angeles Mayor Richard Riordan, as the Richard Riordan Central Library.
 The building was burned out by a catastrophic fire in 1986 when a million books and many other records (patents, play scripts, photographs) were damaged or totally destroyed.
 Arson was suspected but never proved.

-Branches

-Besides the Central Library in downtown Los Angeles, the system operates 72 branch locations in the city's neighborhoods.
-Eight of the larger branches are designated "regional branches."
+In addition to Central Library, the Los Angeles Public Library system also operates 72 branch locations throughout the city.
+Eight of these are designated regional branches.